Rolling, Wisconsin

 Rolling is a town in Langlade County, Wisconsin, United States.
 The population was 1,504 at the 2010 census.
 The unincorporated community of Elmhurst is located within the town.
+The town established a post office in 1882.
+It was later discontinued in 1884.

 Geography

 Rolling is in southern Langlade County, bordered to the south by Shawano County and to the west by Marathon County.
 It is bordered to the north partly by the city of Antigo, the Langlade county seat.

 According to the United States Census Bureau, the town of Rolling has a total area of 93.2 sqkm, of which 0.12 sqkm, or 0.13%, are water.
 The northwest part of the town is drained by Spring Brook, a southwest-flowing tributary of the Eau Claire River, a tributary of the Wisconsin River and thus part of the Mississippi River watershed, while the hillier southeast part of the town drains to the Middle Branch of the Embarrass River, which runs southeast toward the Wolf River and eventually Green Bay on Lake Michigan.